konsulting/porter/README.md

  - Change the php version for a site with `porter sites:php {site}`

 ## Commands:
-Add porter to $PATH for simplicity.

- - `porter begin` - initial set up (migrations etc), run in code home to set immediately
+ - `porter begin` - Initial set up (migrations etc), run in code home to set immediately

  - `porter start`
  - `porter stop`
- - `porter build` - (re)build the containers
+ - `porter build` - (Re)build the containers
+ - `porter make-files` - (Re)make all the files and restart.
+Run after changing config files.

 ### Basic settings

- - `porter sites:tld {tld}` - set tld
+ - `porter tld {tld}` - Set tld ('test' is the default for domains such as sample.test)
- - `porter sites:home {dir?}` - set the home dir for sites, run in the dir to use it directly
+ - `porter home {dir?}` - Set the home dir for sites, run in the dir to use it directly - or set it specifically
- - `porter sites:default-php` - select the default php version to use

 ### Site settings

- - `porter sites:unsecure {site}` - add an unsecured site
+ - `porter sites:unsecure {site}` - Set up a site to use http
- - `porter sites:secure {site}` - add a secured site
+ - `porter sites:secure {site}` - Set up a site to use https
- - `porter sites:remove {site}` - remove a site
+ - `porter sites:remove {site}` - Remove a site
- - `porter sites:php {site?}` - choose php version for site
+ - `porter sites:php {site?}` - Choose the PHP version for site
- - `porter sites:nginx-config {site?}` - choose nginx conf type to use, ships with default (/public such as Laravel) and project_root
+ - `porter sites:nginx-config {site?}` - Choose NGiNX config template for a site, ships with default (/public such as Laravel) and project_root

-### Working on the cli (composer/npm etc.)
+### PHP
+ - `porter php:default` - Set default PHP version
- - `porter php {version?}` - enter the php cli container for the project, run in project dir, or set version.
+ - `porter php:open {version?}` - Open the PHP cli for the project, run in project dir, or run a specific version

+### Node (npm/yarn)
- - `porter node` - enter the cli for node container, run in project dir
+ - `porter node` - Open Node cli, run in project dir
- - `porter mysql` - enter mysql container using mysql cli
- - `porter redis` - enter the redis container in redis-cli

-### Enable/disable Mysql (5.7) and Redis

-Both are enabled by default.
-Port localhost:13306 for mysql and localhost:16379 for redis to connect from the host machine.
+### MySQL
+Enabled by default available on the host machine @ localhost:13306.

  - `porter mysql:on`
  - `porter mysql:off`
+ - `porter mysql:open` - Open MySQL cli

+### Redis

+Enabled by default.
+Available on the host machine @ localhost:16379.

  - `porter redis:on`
  - `porter redis:off`
+ - `porter redis` - Open Redis cli